Powerlearnproject/se-day1-assignment-ThobekaNelisiweJali/README.md

-Question 4: Compare and contrast the Waterfall and Agile methodologies.
+Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 The Waterfall Methodology